Skyedra/SS14.Web/README.md

-# Space Station 14 Web Services
+# Space Station Multiverse Web Services

-**These are backend services hosted by Space Wizards for all of Space Station 14 and Robust.
-You do not need need to host these yourself in any case (except if you feel like contributing, I guess).**
+Backend services that have been modified to use MySQL instead of Postgre.
+It is not backwards compatible with Postgre (I don't know much about EF)

+NOTE:  Only Hub service has been ported so far.

+This repo will only be of interest to you if you want to run a **hub** server on MySQL.
+(Not needed for fork game server hosting)

+## TOC

 This repo contains various frontend and backend web services used by **Space Station 14**.